 With the first two types of cyber property, it has usually been regulated by Article 287 of the Criminal code and possibly Article 286 as well, which is the article dealing with hacking and cracking that would be discussed later in this chapter.
 This is because the amount of theft valued that is usually easier to determine with these two types of cyber theft, however when looking at the third and fourth type of cyber theft, it may not be so easy to prosecute, as usually the value of the damage suffered by the victim is not easy to determine, not to mention that with type four of the theft, whether if the things stolen could be seen as property is yet to be determined.

 Let us look closely at type three of the cyber theft, not only in China, it is not rare to heard that people’s password of facebook, twetter or QQ, etc got stolen from the web, in fact some of us may personally experience this type of computer crime as well.
 A crime no doubt in most of the jurisdictions around the world, but in many time, the person who experienced such instances may chose not to make a fuss as it may be involving with lengthy investigation and usually lead to no conclusion.
 However, what if the account stolen in which the name of the account itself may be involved with a large amount of monetary values?
 For example, the most widely used cyber communication tool in China is the service know as QQ.
 The QQ service is basically a same type of service similar with MSN (now ceased to exist) or ICQ of earlier days (which still existing but not many people use it any more).
 Although superstitions, but there is a Chinese tradition that people loves lucky numbers, especially the number of 8 and 6, in which 8 means rich, and 6 means lucky in Chinese.
+[14]There was a funny incident back in 6 June, 2006, in which the date contains 666.
+During that day, a lot of western pregnant ladies panically asked their doctors to help them avoid their children born on that day (666 represents the devil in Christianity).
+On the other hand, at the same day, a lot of Chinese pregnant ladies rushed to the hospital in hope that their babies could be born on the 666 day.

 Due to this kind of mentality, in Hong Kong, people are willing to spend a lot of money on car licence plate if the number of the plate consists of good numbers, such as 8 or 6s.
 Thus, the Hong Kong government reserves those so called “lucky number plates” for auction.
 Same kind of mentality happened in the Chinese cyber world, especially for those business people using their cyber account for business communications.
 The only problem is, it is not easy for someone to steal others people’s licence plate (even if got stolen the usefulness of the plate is minute), but it is quite easy to steal other people cyber account such as QQ.
 This can either be done by hacking or fishing, but currently there is not much of a law in China to sanction this kind of behavior besides Article 252 of the Criminal Code.
 Article 252 of the Criminal code provides this: